How does the water layer work?

 Allocation: The amount of water that can be used for irrigation from the assigned well during an allocation period.

-Flow Meter: A district-approved meter device that measures the quantity of ground water withdrawn from a well when installed and maintained properly.
+Flow Meter: A district-approved meter device that measures the quantity of groundwater withdrawn from a well when installed and maintained properly.

 Groundwater Moratorium: Nebraska's groundwater moratorium was declared on July 14, 2004 and prohibits new wells from being drilled in specific sub-basins.